Circle Kei Motors logoCIRCLE KEI MOTORS

 How Do Kei Trucks Ship to Hawaii?

-One of the most common questions after learning kei trucks are street legal in Hawaii is: how do they actually get here?
+One of the most common questions after learning Kei trucks are street legal in Hawaii is: how do they actually get here?
 The answer is ocean freight.
-Every kei truck, van, and Jimny we import is physically sourced at a Japanese auction, transported to a major export port, loaded onto a ship, and sailed to Honolulu.
-Here is the full journey from auction win to your driveway.
+Every Kei truck, van, and Jimny is physically sourced at a Japanese auction, transported to a major export port, loaded onto a ship, and sailed to Honolulu or your nearest mainland port.
+Here is the full journey from auction win to pickup at the pier.

 Step 1: Sourced at Auction in Japan